MaVaTi56/classicladder/docs/README_Variables.txt

 Partial symbol or complete symbol are possible.
 A complete symbol corresponds directly to a real variable name:
 ex: "InputK4" => %I17
-A partial symbol is a part of a variable name without an attribute:
+A partial symbol is a part of a variable name without any attribute:
-ex: "MyTimer" => %TM0 (that can not be used directly, but by adding the attribute wanted: MyTimer.Q (= %TM0.Q)
+ex: "MyTimer" => %TM0 (that can not be used directly, but by adding the attribute wanted: "MyTimer.Q" => %TM0.Q

 INDEXED VARIABLES :